Jointly Modeling and Clustering Tensors in High Dimensions: Numerical Experiments

-Finally, we note that the estimation errors of \texttt{HECM} decrease as $n$ increases and this agrees with our theoretical result in Theorem \ref{thm2}.
-Furthermore, the cluster mean error (CME) decreases as $\mu$ increases, which again agrees with Theorem \ref{thm2} as a larger $\mu$ implies a larger $\omega_{\min}$.
-Figure \ref{fig:sample} shows the empirical error rates (red dotted line) with varying sample sizes when $\mu=0.85$ and $\nu=0.3$.
-The empirical error rates for both CME and COVME align well with the theoretical rate of $n^{-1/2}$, while all other model parameters are fixed.
+Finally, we note that the cluster mean error (CME) decreases as $\mu$ increases, which agrees with Theorem \ref{tensor:thm2} as a larger $\mu$ implies a larger $\omega_{\min}$.
+Furthermore, in Figure \ref{fig:sample} we show the empirical error rates (red dotted line) of the proposed \texttt{HECM} with varying sample sizes when $\mu=0.85$ and $\nu=0.3$.
+Clearly, the estimation errors of \texttt{HECM} decrease as $n$ increases and the empirical error rates for both CME and COVME align well with the theoretical rate of $n^{-1/2}$, while all other model parameters are fixed.
+These again agree with our theoretical result in Theorem \ref{tensor:thm2}.